9xbt/upOS-old/README.md

 - qemu
 - cdrtools

-Most of these can be found with a Google search.
+Most of these can be found with a Google search.<br>

-Note: I had to add all of them to the path before I could get it to work, most of them don't do by default.
+(Note: I had to add all of them to the path before I could get it to work, most of them don't do by default.)

 Make a .bat file to compile and run, it should look something like this:
 ```